 - The private school submitted the number of eligible immigrant students necessary to determine eligibility

 - The private school is located within the geographic jurisdiction of a local educational agency (LEA) that is eligible and receives funding

 Once a private school has requested participation in the Title III Immigrant Student Education Program, it is the responsibility of the LEA that has geographic jurisdiction to initiate and engage in timely and meaningful consultation with the private school, after which a MOU must be developed.
-The MOU should contain the following: process of how students’ needs will be identified; what products and services will be offered; how services will be assessed and how results will be evaluated by the LEA and private school to inform needed changes; the amount of funds available for and estimated costs of products and services; the size and scope of products and services to be provided; and, dates and location of delivery of provisions.LEAs may not allocate Title III funds directly to private schools, but instead, the LEA must provide products and services products to eligible immigrant students enrolled in the private schools.
+The MOU should contain the following: process of how students’ needs will be identified; what products and services will be offered; how services will be assessed and how results will be evaluated by the LEA and private school to inform needed changes; the amount of funds available for and estimated costs of products and services; the size and scope of products and services to be provided; and, dates and location of delivery of provisions.LEAs may not allocate Title III funds directly to private schools, but instead, the LEA must provide products and services to eligible immigrant students enrolled in private schools.

 Since private schools participate in the Student National Origin Report filing, LEAs, as part of their Title III Immigrant allocations, receive funds based on the counts of eligible immigrant students enrolled in the public and private schools located within their jurisdictions.
 For current year per pupil allocations, please visit the Request for Applications information page.
 The amount allocated for products and services provided by the LEA for eligible immigrant students in local private schools should be based on the amount of the per pupil allocation.

 How is the immigrant per pupil funding amount determined?